IntoTheDev/MultiTag-System-for-Unity/README.md

 - Work with SO Assets instead of strings
 - Works few times faster than Unity Tag Comparer

+## How to Install
+### Git Installation

+If you have Git on your computer, you can open Package Manager indside Unity, select "Add package from Git url...", and paste link ```https://github.com/IntoTheDev/MultiTag-System-for-Unity.git```

+or

+Open the manifest.json file of your Unity project.
+Add ```"com.intothedev.multitags": "https://github.com/IntoTheDev/MultiTag-System-for-Unity.git"```

+### Manual Installation
+Download latest package from the Release section Import MultiTags.unitypackage to your Unity Project

 ## Examples:

 ### Creating new Tag/Container: